aws-samples/aws-cdk-intro-workshop/workshop/content/_index.md

 Finally, we'll show you how to use a construct from an npm library in your stack.

-By the end of this workshop, we hope you'll be able to:
+By the end of this workshop, you'll be able to:

 - Create new CDK applications.<br/>
 - Define your app's infrastructure using the AWS Construct Library<br/>